 “Their God is a force for good who cares for all people, weeps at all conflicts and will comfort all,” Mr. Froese told USA Today.

-Similarly, America’s Four Gods states that up to 16 percent view God as “highly judgmental but simultaneously disengaged.”
+Similarly, America’s Four Gods stated that up to 16 percent view God as “highly judgmental but simultaneously disengaged.”
 This “critical” God is perceived to be keeping some type of spiritual “score” on all human beings, but never directly involves Himself.
 Americans who hold this assumption believe heaven or hell waits for people after death based on that score.

 Then there are the nearly 24 percent who believe in a distant God.
 They suppose that God is not concerned with human beings and their existence.
 He simply created the “game pieces,” set the rules, and pressed “play.”